Implication/Visual-Studio-Code-IDE-Personal-Settings/README.md

 These are settings for visual studio code itself for the editor to make it work better and have better default behavior.
 This emphasizes a minimal design feel for the editor.

+**File Explorer Window**

+Remove the following headings

+- Open Editors
+- Outline
+- Timeline
+- NPM Scripts

+None of these are used